chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

   />
 </video>

-## Interaction tests
+## Component tests

 So far, we've been able to build a fully functional application from the ground up, starting from a simple component up to a screen and continuously testing each change using our stories.
 But each new story also requires a manual check on all the other stories to ensure the UI doesn't break.
 That's a lot of extra work.

 Can't we automate this workflow and test our component interactions automatically?

-### Write an interaction test using the play function
+### Write a component test using the play function

-Storybook's [`play`](https://storybook.js.org/docs/writing-stories/play-function) and [`@storybook/addon-interactions`](https://storybook.js.org/docs/writing-tests/interaction-testing) help us with that.
+Storybook's [`play`](https://storybook.js.org/docs/writing-stories/play-function) and [`@storybook/addon-interactions`](https://storybook.js.org/docs/writing-tests/component-testing) help us with that.
 A play function includes small snippets of code that run after the story renders.

 The play function helps us verify what happens to the UI when tasks are updated.
 It uses framework-agnostic DOM APIs, which means we can write stories with the play function to interact with the UI and simulate human behavior no matter the frontend framework.